AGPT program delivery

-No, but the training facility must submit their teaching hours as well as the GP registrar's consulting numbers via the Portal every four weeks.
+No, but the training facility must submit their teaching hours as well as the GP registrar's consulting numbers via the Pivotal UX every four weeks.

-- What data will I need to enter into the Portal from 2017?
+- What data will I need to enter into the Pivotal UX from 2017?

-To meet the requirements of our accreditation, WAGPET requires the GP registrar consulting numbers and profile as well as the hours of teaching they have received to be provided via the Portal.
+To meet the requirements of our accreditation, WAGPET requires the GP registrar consulting numbers and profile as well as the hours of teaching they have received to be provided via the Pivotal UX.
 WAGPET will no longer collect education topic information.